pedrohma/nodeChat/README.md

 # nodeChat

-Developing a console chat using TCP transport protocol and using Telnet.
+Developing a web chat using Socket.io

 ### Server